Emirates Shipping Line

 How to track a Emirates Shipping Line container

 If the carrier portal does not return a result, the most likely causes are: the container has not yet been gate-in at the origin terminal, the bill of lading number is in a different format (check whether the system expects an MBL versus an HBL), or the box is moving on a partner alliance vessel rather than a Emirates Shipping Line hull.
-In the last case, the prefix still resolves to Emirates Shipping Line as equipment owner but the schedule data lives with the operating carrier.
+In the last case, the schedule data lives with the operating carrier, not the equipment owner.
 Emirates Shipping Line's customer service can normally cross-reference the booking and route you to the correct alliance partner.
 Reach the carrier on +971 4 305 8000 during European business hours.

 Related ocean carriers